Skip to Main content

 # Update the origin URL to your project repository

-git remote set-url origin https://github.com/precise-alloy/your-repo.git
+git remote add origin https://github.com/your-organization/your-repo.git

 Step 2: Commit Your Changes